Panadda Diskul: Careers

+Privy Councillor

+Following the completion of his term as a Senator, on 16 May 2026, Vajiralongkorn appointed Mom Luang Panadda as a Privy Councillor.
+He succeeded Supachai Phungam, who had resigned from the position due to health reasons.

 Political careers

 After the coup of 2014, Panadda was moved to the Office of the Prime Minister, where in 2015 he was first Permanent Secretary before being appointed as a minister of the Prime Minister's Office.
 In a cabinet reshuffle in December 2016, Panadda was moved to the Ministry of Education as Deputy Minister.
 According to disclosures provided to the National Anti-Corruption Commission, Panadda was the richest member of the Cabinet at the beginning of 2017, with assets of 1.3 billion baht.
 His fortune consists mainly of valuable land in the Bangkok districts of Nang Loeng and Bang Sue.
 Among other things, Panadda owns and manages Prince Damrong Rajanubhab Civil Servant Training School of the Varadis Palace Museum & Library, the former residence of his great-grandfather, and home to the Damrong Rajanubhab Library.

 Awards and decorations

 Panadda Diskul is an Honorary Doctor of Administrative Sciences from Rajabhat University of Chiang Mai and Maejo University.
 He is a Knight Grand Cordon, Special Class of the Order of the White Elephant and the Order of the Crown of Thailand, and a Grand Companion (Third Class) of the Order of Chula Chom Klao.